yoha006/Module-7/Recursion-Sum of Digits using Recursion.md

-# # 🔁 Sum of Digits using Recursion in Python
+# # 🔁 Recursion:Sum of Digits using Recursion in Python

 ## 🎯 AIM:
 To write a Python program to calculate the **sum of all digits** in a number using **recursion**.